arstepanyan/deep-search/README.md

 # Deep Search

-Search engine that finds segments of videos based on the input text.
+Search service that finds segments of videos based on the input text.

 ## How it works